 We get it.
 But remember, your scalp is a delicate ecosystem.
 Letting oil and grime build up can cascade into deeper problems that don’t go away when you finally get around to showering.
 This is a special concern if you’re dealing with dandruff.
 Dandruff shampoos only works if you use them regularly.
 Plus, letting your hair collect grease, dust, and other grime can cause irritation that exacerbates dandruff further.

 That’s why it’s crucial to stay in a healthy daily hygiene habit.
+Skincare is self care.
 Shower every day, use a Zinc Pyrithione based dandruff shampoo, and brush your scalp to help remove excess dead skin cells.
 This daily self-care routine isn’t just good for your hair - it can actually lower your stress, too.
+Regardless of your hair type, taking care of your tresses with a regular hair routine will help protect your hair follicles and boost your mood.
+Do a hair mask, invest in your favorite hair products, or use a leave-in conditioner.
 These little things that help you feel good in your body and relax your mind are more important than ever right now.

 While a perfect diet won’t cure your dandruff, eating a lot of junk food can make things worse for your scalp and skin.